davidtavarez/safer/README.md

 # Safer

-Safer is a RESTful API written in Python using Flask which is mount it inside a docker container and accessible via Tor.
-Each file is encrypted itself and can be only decrypted using a **Key**; this key is generated using a *password*.
-In order download the file you will need the *ID* of the file and the *Key*.
-Since the key isn't stored by the API will need to save it by yourself.
+Safer is a RESTful API written in Python using Flask which is mount it inside a docker container and it's accessible via Tor.
+All files are encrypted and can be only decrypted by using a **Key**; this key is generated from a *password*.
+In order download any file you need the *ID* of the file and the *Key*.
+Since the key isn't stored by the server you will need to save it by yourself.
 The funny thing is that a [Hidden Service](https://2019.www.torproject.org/docs/onion-services) is created and an **.onion v3** is generated.

 ## Installation